cirobr/TinyMachines.jl/README.md

     )

-UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly [64, 128, 256, 512, 1024] channels.\\
+UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly [64, 128, 256, 512, 1024] channels.

-Parameter \textit{"alpha"} reduces number of internal channels proportionally.
-For instance, \textit{"alpha"} == 2 delivers [32, 64, 128, 256, 512] channels
+Parameter "alpha" reduces number of internal channels proportionally.
+For instance, alpha == 2 delivers [32, 64, 128, 256, 512] channels.

 Parameter \textit{"verbose"} == false delivers output mask with same (H,W) size as input images.
 Parameter \textit{"verbose"} == true delivers a two-elements vector: first element is the same output as verbose == false; and second element are the intermediate feature model outputs, which are useful for knowledge distillation.\\